 I get it.
 Believe me, I do.
 I’d LOVE to see both of those shows in HD.
 Could you imagine how great “It’s Only a Paper Moon” or “Endgame” would look in crisp high-def?
 I get excited just thinking about it.
 And I know many of you do, as well.

 So, why aren’t these incredible shows getting the same treatment as the others?
-I recently reached out to the writer, director, producer and editor of the incredible bonus features found on The Next Generation and Enterprise Blu-ray sets, Robert Meyer Burnett, to get some answers.
-Burnett was so heavily involved on the previous remastering projects, he seemed like the perfect source for answers to my burning questions.
+I recently reached out to the writer, director, producer, and editor of the incredible bonus features found on The Next Generation and Enterprise Blu-ray sets, Robert Meyer Burnett, to get some answers.
+Burnett was so heavily involved in the previous remastering projects, he seemed like the perfect source for answers to my burning questions.

 If you’ve ever wondered about Deep Space Nine and Voyager on Blu-ray, sit back and relax as Burnett provides an enormous amount of detailed information that will most likely answer all of them.

 TrekNews.Net: Over the course of the next few weeks, we’ll see CBS release complete series sets of both Star Trek: Deep Space Nine and Star Trek: Voyager on DVD.
 With the remastering of Star Trek: The Next Generation and Star Trek: The Original Series now complete, why do you think CBS made the decision not to do the same with those shows at this time?

 Robert Meyer Burnett: A complicated question with a simple answer; It takes way too much time and money to remaster DS9 and Voyager into HD.

 But I have a longer and hopefully more comprehensive answer for you.
 Because even after eight years since The Original Series Blu-rays hit, there’s still a great deal of misunderstanding regarding the restoration of both TOS and TNG.